DevSwayam/Disburse_network/README.md

 # 🌀 Disburse Network – Hackathon Submission

 ## 🚀 One-liner
-**Disburse is a one-click cross-chain payout network that enables mass payments across multiple chains from a single transaction.**
+Disburse is a one-click cross-chain payout network that enables mass payments across multiple chains from a single transaction — made possible only through fast finality provided by Espresso's Nitro rollup architecture.

----

 ## 🔍 What We Built
 Disburse is a modular intent-based payments protocol that combines: